tarianarodovalho/fullstack-test/README.md

 ### UI/UX Enhancements
 - **Sorting icons**: It is possible to sort the different table columns by alphabetical order by clicking on the column name, however there's no indication of it on the page.
 Adding sorting icons beside each column name would help users identify the possibility more intuitively.

+### Security
+- **Env Vars**: Aiming the simplicity and easy testing of the project, the environment variables were hardcoded on config files.
+It is strongly advisable to have them configured on a .env file for enhanced security.